01 of 06

 The first step in this simple recycled newspaper craft is to layout your newspaper on a table.
 Next, fill your dropper bottles with liquid watercolors and let kids add color to the newspaper with droppers.
 It's a great activity for developing fine motor skills.

 Alternatively, if you have watercolor paints and a brush you can do this too, just make sure to add a bit of water to your watercolor paints so that they will absorb into the newspaper.Continue to 4 of 6 below.

 04 of 06

 When your colored newspaper is dry, it's time to cut out your flowers.
-We tried cutting a few flower shapes, but my preschoolers preferred just to cut out circles, which looked great in our finished craft.
+You can try getting your kids to cut a few flower shapes, but it's okay if they just cut out circles as they'll look great in the finished product as well.
 We cut out circles of all sizes so that we could layer them on the construction paper.
 In addition to the circles, we also cut a few rectangular strips to be used as our flower stems.Continue to 5 of 6 below.

 05 of 06